Automatic Speech Recognition for Speech Assessment of Persian Preschool Children: Introduction

 \section{Introduction}

+Before starting school, it is critical to have a thorough knowledge of children's skills.
+To acquire this knowledge, we can use an assessment system whose components should test a separate area of the child's abilities.
+Due to the COVID-19 pandemic, the demand for an online assessment system for preschool children was felt.
+The speech evaluation is one of the most challenging aspects of these tests.
+Speech recognition models are still not as accurate as Natural Language Processing (NLP) and Computer Vision (CV) models.
+Working with children's voices makes this assessment much more difficult.

+We will compare several models in our in this article and share the dataset we used to train or fine-tune for Persian.
+Furthermore, we present a novel pre-training objective for the Wav2Vec 2.0 model\cite{baevski2020wav2vec}, resulting in state-of-the-art Persian ASR results.

-Automatic speech recognition (ASR) for children is a complex topic with many applications.
+ASR for children is a complex topic with many applications.
 Although there is a substantial body of work comparing the acoustic and linguistic features of children and adults \cite{lee1997analysis, kent1976anatomical}, our knowledge of how these variations impact speech recognition performance is limited.
-We will compare several models in our tasks in this article and share the dataset we used to train or fine-tune for Persian.

-Adult speech recognition has increased substantially in recent years, but there has been more minor improvement in recognizing speech generated by children \cite{shivakumar2014improving, gerosa2009review}.
-Identifying children's speech is challenging for a variety of reasons.
-Children's capacity to correctly recognize speech sounds varies as they learn to talk\cite{russell2007challenges, hamalainen2014correlating}.
-Children's general speaking pace is slower, and their speaking rate, vocal effort, and spontaneity of speech are more variable\cite{potamianos1997automatic}.
-Although there are language distinctions, addressing them is pointless because they have no bearing on the duties.
-It has been demonstrated that by training directly on children's speech, this disparity in performance may be minimized on a digit identification test, albeit accuracy is still inferior to that of adults\cite{elenius2005adaptation}.

-Because the fundamental frequency and formant bandwidths are of equal scale, speech recognition is more challenging for children's voices.
-Furthermore, there are more significant difficulties in the words sequence and meaningless words task that we have utilized in our assessments.